 - Interviews: An in-person interview is required for admission to the Doctor of Pharmacy program.
 Interview invitations will be based on an initial screening and ranking of the applicant pool based on qualifications and performance as outlined above in the section “Admission Criteria”.
 Successful completion of the pre-pharmacy requirements does not guarantee that an invitation for interview will be extended.
 Further, an interview does not guarantee admission to the program.
 Interviews will be scheduled on-campus or at one of the College’s off-campus instructional sites and will begin after October 1st of the year prior to admission.
 All travel-related expenses are the responsibility of the applicant.
 Failure to complete a scheduled interview will result in disqualification for admission.
 Please note that independent of all other admission criteria and performance, an applicant may be denied admission based solely on poor performance in the on-site interview.

 - International Applicants: Foreign academic credits (except Canadian Academic Institutions) cannot be used to meet the pre-pharmacy requirements.
 Course equivalency evaluations and OAC credits from Canada are not acceptable.
-Send transcripts and Foreign Transcript Evaluation Reports (FTER) to PharmCAS by March 2, 2020.
+Send transcripts and Foreign Transcript Evaluation Reports (FTER) to PharmCAS by the designated deadline.
 Please contact the International Center at 231-591-2450 for information on additional items needed to complete the application process.

 - Age Limit on Courses:Terminal courses and course sequences in the math/science prerequisites (e.g. anatomy and physiology; organic chemistry; calculus; microbiology) should have been completed in the previous five years.
 Example: (for Fall 2020 entering class = Since Fall 2014).
 Recent advanced coursework in the biological or chemical sciences, or recent significant experience in the applications of these sciences may be considered in waiving this 5-year requirement provided the original prerequisites were completed.
 Applicants should complete an application as outlined in this document and submit a letter to the Office of Admissions, College of Pharmacy, 220 Ferris Drive, Big Rapids, Michigan 49307 requesting exemption from the 5-year rule.
 The letter should outline how their work experience related to ongoing application of the biological, chemical or health sciences.
 NOTE: Experience will NOT be counted in lieu of actual completion of the pharmacy prerequisites.